budryerson/TFMini-Plus-I2C/README.md

 Measurement data values are passed-back in three, 16-bit, signed integer variables:
 <br />&nbsp;&nbsp;&#9679;&nbsp; `dist` Distance to target in centimeters.
 Range: 0 - 1200
-<br />&nbsp;&nbsp;&#9679;&nbsp; `flux` Strength or quality of returned signal in arbitrary units.
-Range: 0 - 32767
+<br />&nbsp;&nbsp;&#9679;&nbsp; `flux` Strength or quality of return signal or error.
+Range: -1, 0 - 32767
-<br />&nbsp;&nbsp;&#9679;&nbsp; `temp` Temperature of the device in code.
+<br />&nbsp;&nbsp;&#9679;&nbsp; `temp` Temperature of device chip in code.
 Range: -25°C to 125°C

-For further convenience and simplicity, a `getData( dist)` function is included.
-This function passes back data only to the `dist` variable and requires use of the default I2C address.
+For further convenience and simplicity, the `getData( dist)` and `getData( dist, addr)` functions are included.
+These functions pass back distance data only and use either the default or an assigned I2C address.

 The `sendCommand( cmnd, param, addr)` function sends an unsigned, 32-bit command, an unsigned, 32-bit parameter and an optional, unsigned, 8-bit I2C address to the device.
 A proper command (`cmnd`) must be chosen from the library's list of defined commands.
 A parameter (`param`) can be entered directly (0x10, 250, etc.), or chosen from the Library's list of defined parameters.
 If the default device address is used, the optional `addr` value may be omitted.
 If the function completes without error, it returns 'True' and sets a public, one-byte 'status' code to zero.
 Otherwise, it returns 'False' and sets the 'status' to a Library defined error code.

-**An erroneous command or parameter can block communication, and there is no external means of resetting the device to factory defaults.**
 <hr>

 In **I2C** mode, the TFMini-Plus functions as an I2C slave device.
 The default address is `0x10` (16 decimal), but is user-programable by sending the `SET_I2C_ADDRESS` command and a parameter in the range of `1` to `127`.
 The new address will take effect immediately and permanently without sending a `SAVE_SETTINGS` command.

-Although I2C address of the device can be changed while still in UART communication mode, the value of an I2C address cannot be tested in UART mode.
-For that, the devic must be in I2C communication mode and then you can scan the I2C bus for the presence of the device's addres.
+Although I2C address of the device can be changed while in UART communication mode, the value of an address cannot be tested in UART mode.
+For that, the device must be in I2C communication mode.
+Then you can scan the I2C bus for the presence of the device's addres.
 The `TFMPI2C_changeI2C.ino` sketch in the example folder includes a `scanAddr()` function.

 If the I2C device address is any other than the default value of `0x10`, that new, non-default address must be included with every subsequent command, includeing `getData()`, as the optional `addr` byte.